notaryproject/notation/specs/commandline/key.md

   -h, --help                   help for add
       --id string              key id (required if --plugin is set) -p, --plugin string          signing plugin name
-      --plugin-config strings  {key}={value} pairs that are passed as is to the plugin, refer plugin documentation to set appropriate values
+      --plugin-config strings  {key}={value} pairs that are passed as is to a plugin, if the verification is associated with a verification plugin, refer plugin documentation to set appropriate values
 ```

 ### notation key delete